2026 Speedway Grand Prix

-The 2026 Speedway Grand Prix season will be the 32nd season of the Speedway Grand Prix era, and will decide the 81st FIM Speedway World Championship.
-It will be the first series promoted by Mayfield Sports Events Ltd, who will take over from Discovery.
+The 2026 Speedway Grand Prix season was the 32nd season of the Speedway Grand Prix era, and decided the 81st FIM Speedway World Championship.
+It was the first series promoted by Mayfield Sports Events Ltd, who took over from Discovery.

-Bartosz Zmarzlik will be the defending champion having won the title in 2025.
-A win will mean he surpasses Tony Rickardsson and Ivan Mauger's record of six world championships.
-Brady Kurtz will also be aiming to become the first rider in history to win six consecutive Grand Prix in the season opener, having won the last five rounds in 2025.
+Bartosz Zmarzlik was the defending champion having won the title in 2025.
+A win would have meant he surpassesed Tony Rickardsson and Ivan Mauger's record of six world championships..
+However, Zmarzlik fell two points short as Robert Lambert won three of the last four rounds of the series to be crowned world champion for the first time.
+Brady Kurtz completed the podium.

 Qualification

-For the 2026 season there will be 15 permanent riders, who will be joined at each Grand Prix by one wild card and two track reserves.
-The top seven riders from the 2025 championship qualify automatically.
-These riders will be joined by the four riders who qualified via the Grand Prix Challenge and the 2025 Speedway European Championship winner.
-The final three riders will be nominated by the SGP Commission.
+For the 2026 season there were 15 permanent riders, who were joined at each Grand Prix by one wild card and two track reserves.
+The top seven riders from the 2025 championship qualified automatically.
+These riders were joined by the four riders who qualified via the Grand Prix Challenge and the 2025 Speedway European Championship winner.
+The final three riders Tai Woffinden, Max Fricke and Jason Doyle were nominated by the SGP Commission.
+In March 2026, Nazar Parnitskyi was named as the replacement for Tai Woffinden following the latter's withdrawal.